-Breakfast is served from 8 am to 9:30 am and includes a rotating menu of our own cakes or muffins accompanied by fresh juices, excellent coffees and teas, organic yogurt with fresh fruit, honey and homemade jams served with toast.
-We always have a fresh batch of granola on hand that we also make with oat flakes, almonds (sometimes from the garden), raisins, cranberries and honey.
+Breakfast is served from 8 am to 10:00 am and includes a rotating menu of our own cakes or muffins accompanied by fresh juices, excellent coffee and teas, organic yogurt with fresh fruit, homemade jams served with toast.
+We always have a batch of granola on hand that we make with oat flakes, almonds (sometimes from the garden), raisins, cranberries and honey.

 There are three restaurants just down the road that we recommend.
 In Cruis, about 5 minutes west by car, there is a gourmet restaurant – quite exceptional for a small village – called the Auberge de l’Abbaye.
 It fills up quickly in the summer so make sure you reserve well ahead of time (04 92 77 01 93).
 There is also a little sports bar in Cruis, Le Bar des Alpes (04 92 74 79 41), that serves good, simple food.
 You can also walk down the mountain side in about 20 minutes or drive in less than 5 minutes to Mallefougasse and have more choice at Le Fougassais (04 92 77 00 92).

-In Banon, about 25 minutes west, the very contemporary Table de Panturle (04 92 74 05 93) has an excellent gourmet menu for only 33 euros as well as a very impressive wine list and is open for dinner in the summer from Wednesday to Saturday as well as lunch on Sundays and holidays.
-Almost right next door is Les Vins au Vert (04 92 75 23 84) a wine bar with nice little appetizers.
-There are also lots of restaurants, bistros and cafés in Forcalquier, about 30 minutes south by car, including our favourite: Le Bistro n’Home just down around the corner from the Cathedral towards the Carline bookstore and l’Esperluette, open for lunch weekdays and dinner on Thursday and Friday but sadly closed the weekend.
+In Banon, about 25 minutes west, is Les Vins au Vert (04 92 75 23 84) a wine bar with nice little appetizers.
+There are also lots of restaurants, bistros and cafés in Forcalquier, about 30 minutes south by car, including our favourites: Le Bistro n’Home just down around the corner from the Cathedral towards the Carline bookstore and l’Esperluette, open for lunch weekdays and dinner on Thursday and Friday but sadly closed the weekend.